ThatTotallyRealMyth/OSCP-LinPrivEsc/Linux-PrivEsc.md

 # Find custom (non-standard) SUID binaries that might be vulnerable
 find / -type f -perm -4000

+#Check the strings in SUID binary, espcially if it looks custom and see if its calling other programs or executing files without full path

 ### Environment Variable Exploitation